It has been a long time since the Dalai Lama was able to command his feudal state from the Potala Palace in Lhasa.

 Also founded in the 7th century, the Jokhang Temple Monastery is an exceptional Buddhist religious complex.
 Norbulingka, the Dalai Lama’s former summer palace, constructed in the 18th century, is a masterpiece of Tibetan art.
 The beauty and originality of the architecture of these three sites, their rich ornamentation and harmonious integration in a striking landscape, add to their historic and religious interest.”

-I came to Tibet only months after it had opened up for individual travellers.
+I came to Tibet only months after the province opened up for individual travellers.
 This was back in 1985.
 I was struck by the remoteness, and the curiosity the locals showed us visitors.
 We were as strange to them as they were to us.
 Neither of us took any offence by staring at each other, and more than once they pinched my nose for the fun of it.
-But most of all I was struck by their strong religious feelings.
+But what struck me most, was their strong religious feelings.